The State of California requires that potential student loan borrowers be told the following:

 WILLIAM D. FORD DIRECT LOANS: The Direct Loan Program is administered by the U.S. Department of Education.
 Using the income and asset information provided on the FAFSA, the financial aid office determines your eligibility and notifies you of the types and amounts of Direct Loans for which you qualify.
 The interest rate on these loans is adjusted each July 1 while the student is in school, and during the grace period and when the loans are in repayment.
 The Direct Loan borrowing limits and interest rates are available for review.

-Direct subsidized loans are awarded to students with financial need.
+Direct subsidized loans are awarded to undergraduate students with financial need.
 The federal government pays the interest on subsidized loans while the student is enrolled at least half time, during the six-month grace period (after graduation or withdrawal from school), or during authorized periods of deferment.
-For graduate health professions students, the annual maximum borrowing limit for Direct subsidized loans is $8,500; the aggregate borrowing limit is $65,500.
 (NOTE: The federal Budget Control Act of 2011 passed by Congress eliminated in-school loan interest subsidies for graduate and professional students effective July 1, 2012.)

 Direct unsubsidized loans are not based on financial need or income.
 The terms are the same as for Direct subsidized loans; however the student is charged the interest on the loan beginning the day the loan is disbursed.
 Students can choose to pay the interest while they are in school or capitalize the interest (add the unpaid accumulated interest to the principal balance) until repayment begins.
 For graduate health professions students, the aggregate borrowing limit for Direct subsidized and unsubsidized loans combined is $224,000.